projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

 Tip: Use virtio polling mode
    Polling mode prevents the frontend of the VM-exit from sending a notification to the backend.
-We recommend that you passthrough a physical peripheral device (such as block or an ethernet device), to an RTVM.
+We recommend that you passthrough a physical peripheral device (such as block or an Ethernet device), to an RTVM.
 If no physical device is available, ACRN supports virtio devices and enables polling mode to avoid a VM-exit at the frontend.
 Enable virtio polling mode via the option ``--virtio_poll [polling interval]``.